MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 # [Emulator](#tab/eml)

-If you'ven't done so already, install the [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/blob/master/README.md).
+If you haven't done so already, install the [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator/blob/master/README.md).
 See also [Debug with the Emulator](../bot-service-debug-emulator.md).

 You'll need to configure the Emulator for the bot sample login to work.
 Use the steps below: as shown in [Configure the Emulator for authentication](../bot-service-debug-emulator.md#configure-the-emulator-for-authentication).